Early Years Foundation Stage

-Small group phonics and maths groups mean teachers can systematically check for understanding, identify and respond to misconceptions quickly and provide real-time verbal feedback which results in a strong impact on the acquisition of new learning.
+Small group phonics reading sessions and maths groups mean teachers can systematically check for understanding, identify and respond to misconceptions quickly and provide real-time verbal feedback which results in a strong impact on the acquisition of new learning.

 Children are provided with plenty of time to engage in ‘exploration’ throughout the variety of experiences carefully planned to engage and challenge them in the provision.
 The curriculum is planned for the inside and outside classrooms and equal importance is given to learning in both areas.

 The early teaching of literacy involves children being able to link sounds and letters to begin to read and write.
 We teach children to read through daily structured Little Wandle Phonics.
 In Nursery, this begins daily in Autumn 2, developing phonemic awareness and oral blending.
 Nursery staff also use Little Wandle book plans to develop an early love of reading and incorporate activities throughout continuous provision.